 ''Both pieces ***mined the tension*** in Australia that ***often seems to come with proposals for the new, the bold, the different.*** This is something Ben Shewry, the world-renowned Attica chef who Sam Sifton profiled this week as part of a special series of features on Australian food and drink, talked about when we hosted an event with him in Melbourne last month: ***the degree to which Australia tends to criticize new ideas and new literary genres, the nails that stick out, [just like Japanese culture].

-Several Australians already chimed in about Bradley and Sussex, and Australian literary critics and so-called public intellectuals
+Several Australians already chimed in about narrow minded Australian ''literary critics'' who hunt in packs and so-called ''public intellectuals''

-saying that James and Lucy were part of the problem and not part of the solution.
+saying that they are part of the problem and not part of the solution.